Easy Taco Casserole

 Serving Suggestions

 First, the toppings!
 While this casserole is definitively tasty as is, it’s even better when you load it up with your favorite taco toppings.
-Try Pico de Gallo or Salsa, avocado or Guacamole, sour cream, black olives, shredded lettuce, chopped tomatoes, chopped red or green onion or fresh cilantro.
+Try Pico de Gallo or Salsa, chopped avocado or Guacamole, sour cream, black olives, shredded lettuce, chopped tomatoes, chopped red or green onion or fresh cilantro.

 Serving of taco casserole topped with red onion, tomato, avocado and cilantro.